This review is from a meal we had at the Rock Diner & Aces, Kilmarnock on Sunday 30th June 2019. Enjoy!

 We have eaten at Aces before and have personally enjoyed the steak pie and the Cajun Chicken Crepes, so feel free to check them out as well.
 Or grab the Toastie and Soup if you’re after something light.

 You can find Rock Diner & Aces on Facebook, Twitter and Instagram, so make sure and give them a follow.
-Lastly, this review was written by Thomas Neil and Victoria Anderson so click on one of those links to check out more from those authors.
+This review was written by Tom Neil and Tori Anderson so click on one of those links to check out more from those authors.